The Surgery Center

 In addition to general anesthesia, your anesthesiologist may recommend other anesthetic medications and techniques to help improve for your child’s comfort and pain management.
 These include the injection of local anesthetic medications (“numbing medicine”) around the surgical site, or around the nerves that transmit pain sensation in the part of the body having surgery.

 After Surgery, parents will be allowed to quickly re-join their children in the recovery room.
-Your child will be taken care of by a recovery room nurse who is experienced in pediatrics, and certified in pediatric advanced life support (PALS).
+Your child will be taken care of by a recovery room nurse who is experienced in pediatrics.
 Your nurse will assess your child’s vital signs, breathing, as well as be alert for any problems arising from the procedure or anesthesia.
 It is normal for children waking up from general anesthesia to feel drowsy and disoriented.
 Don’t worry, these symptoms will improve during the recovery room period, and continue to resolve during the first 24 hours after surgery.
 If your child experiences significant pain or nausea in the recovery room, your nurse will take immediate steps to treat it.
 Once your child is sufficiently awake, he/she will be offered something to drink.
 After your child has met discharge criteria and is sufficiently recovered from anesthesia, you may take your child home.

 - Do not give your child a lot to eat or drink before and during the car ride back home.
 Motion sickness can aggravate post-operative nausea.